twisted/twisted/.github/AI_POLICY.md

 > - No LLM output in issues, PRs, code, documentation, or any interaction with the other contributors.
 >  LLM-based autocomplete falls under the same policy as LLM generated content.
 >
+> - You can use AI tools to help with research and investigation for new features or bugs.
+>
 > - Absolutely **no** unsupervised agentic tools or "AI pipeline".
 >